echoma/zkui/README.md

 #### todo

+* switch to QT5.5/5.6 to use QtWebEngine for better html5 support
+* merge new upstream releases of h5 component
-* editor windows resizable instead of editor it self resizable
+* make editor window resizable instead of editor itself resizable
+* select export/import directory by dialog
 * support dump node tree at an interval